rbbits/lims-dev/README.md

 # Introduction

-This is the documentation for the Coding Test sent as part of my application for the position of Senior Software Developer.
+This is the documentation for the Coding Test.

 During the last week I took it upon myself to learn web development, specifically, using Test Driven Methodology using resources available to me: the book "Test Driven Development with Python" by H. J. W. Percival and the official Django Tutorials (https://docs.djangoproject.com/en/1.11/).